Why Is My Magnolia Not Flowering?

 Magnolia is not blooming because of the disease.

-Both pests and diseases can greatly weaken a magnolia.
+Both pests and diseases can significantly weaken a magnolia.
 This can lead to very poor blooms or no flowers at all.

 If we are talking about pests, the most common ones are aphids, scale, and some other sucking insects.
-They all feed on the sap of the tree, and once they are too many the tree will stop blooming.
+They all feed on the tree’s sap, and once there are too many, the tree will stop blooming.

 Regarding diseases, the most common fungus that affects magnolia trees is powdery mildew.